Neeraj Pandey: Career

 In 2016, Anil Ambani-owned Reliance Entertainment announced a joint venture with Neeraj Pandey and Friday Filmworks to form Plan C studios for production of films.
-Akshay Kumar starrer Rustom was the first film for the company.
-It is an equal partnership joint venture between the two.
+Akshay Kumar starrer Rustom was the first film under this banner and followed by Naam Shabana (2017).
+In 2017, he also co-produced Toilet- Ek Prem Katha, a satirical take on the open defecation scenario in India went on to become a critically acclaimed movie.